 You have had a heart attack and the worst is over.
 If you are like most people, you will be able to return to work and the activities you enjoy within just a few months.
-However, depending on how heart muscle is, your activities may be more limited.
+Depending on how much heart muscle damage is present, some activities may be more limited.
 In either case, easing back into life after a heart attack is not always so easy.
 What can you expect and how can you cope with the challenges?

 The next phase of adjustment takes place when you leave the hospital.
-While many people are eager to return to the comforts of home, they and their family members may also be frightened of leaving the safety and constant attention of the hospital coronary unit.
+While many people are eager to return to the comforts of home, some may be frightened of leaving the safety and constant attention of the hospital coronary unit.
 During this time, it is not uncommon to feel lost and worried about the absence of a doctor or nurse.
 Your family may also share these feelings, and may be excessively watchful.

 Under your doctor’s advice, you will gradually become more active.
 Depending on your condition, you may need assistance with daily tasks such as maintaining the house, shopping, cooking, bathing, and remembering to take your medications.
 As a result, family roles may change as well.
 Your spouse or children may make changes in their lives so that they can help take care of you.
 While these changes are intended to help, you may find that they sometimes stir up uncomfortable feelings.

 After a heart attack, it is normal for people to experience negative feelings such as:

 It is healthy to talk about these feelings with your family, a compassionate friend, or a therapist.
 In time, these feelings should go away.